Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Results

 The lags between the pair of light curves can be combined in a parameter defined as

-This quantity is sensitive to the relative sign between the two time lags $\tau_{\mathrm{red}}$ and $\tau_{\mathrm{blue}}$, if the signs are discordant, $\chi$ will be larger than $1$ while if the signs are concordant, $\chi$ will be smaller than $1$.
-In the binary scenario, $\chi$ is expected to spread around 1 and in most cases larger than $1$, depending on the size of the BLR while in the single MBH scenario $\chi$ is expected to be around zero, regardless of the size of the BLR.
+This quantity is sensitive to the relative sign between the two time lags, $\tau_{\mathrm{red}}$ and $\tau_{\mathrm{blue}}$.
+If the signs are discordant, $\chi$ will be larger than $1$, while if the signs are concordant, $\chi$ will be smaller than $1$.
+In the binary scenario, $\chi$ is expected to spread around 1 and in most cases larger than $1$, depending on the size of the BLR, while in the single MBH scenario, $\chi$ is expected to be around zero, regardless of the size of the BLR.
 This quantity discriminates between binaries and single MBHs with varying intrinsic luminosities:

 In Figure~\ref{fig:continuuves_binary} we show examples of light curves in the two cases.
 The upper panel of Figure~\ref{fig:continuuves_binary} shows the binary scenario (with $M_1=10^7$ M$_\odot$, $q=0.1$ and $f_{\mathrm{Edd,1}}/f_{\mathrm{Edd,2}}\approx 0.02$) where, as expected, the blue light curve responds with a positive delay relative to the continuum light curve, in this case $\chi=1.38$.
-The lower panel of \ref{fig:lightcurves_binary} shows the case of a single MBH with a varying luminosity; in this case, the red and blue light curves respond nearly at the same time, yielding $\chi=0.004$.
-In Figure \ref{fig:Chi_histo_log} we show the distribution of $\chi$ in the two scenarios keeping the same MBH masses as in Figure~\ref{fig:lightcurves_binary} and changing the BLR characteristic radius and the spiral parameters.
-We set $R_{\rm{BLR}}$, so that the light travel time varies uniformly between 0.1 and 0.5 times the orbital period, while the spiral parameters vary uniformly in the ranges $A=[0,10]$, $p=[-\pi/2,\pi/2]$, $\delta=[0,2\pi]$, $\phi_0=[0,2\pi]$.
-When considering the binary scenarios of these realizations, we find $\chi<0.5$ in $0.6\%$ of the realizations.
-In the single MBH scenario instead $\chi\approx 0$ with $\chi>0.05$ in only $0.07\%$ of the realizations.
+The lower panel of \ref{fig:continuuves_binary} shows the case of a single MBH with a varying luminosity; in this case, the red and blue light curves respond at nearly the same time, yielding $\chi=0.004$.
+In Figure \ref{fig:Chi_histo_log} we show the distribution of $\chi$ in the two scenarios, keeping the same MBH masses as in Figure~\ref{fig:continuuves_binary} and changing the BLR characteristic radius and the spiral parameters.
+We set $R_{\rm{BLR}}$, so that the light travel time varies uniformly between 0.1 and 0.5 times the orbital period, while the spiral parameters vary uniformly in the ranges $A=[0,10]$, $p=[-\pi/2,\pi/2]$, $\delta=[0,2\pi]$, and $\phi_0=[0,2\pi]$ (see Appendix~\ref{app:BLR_emis}).
+When considering the binary scenarios of these realisations, we find $\chi<0.5$ in $0.6\%$ of the realisations.
+In the single MBH scenario, instead $\chi\approx 0$, with $\chi>0.05$ in only $0.07\%$ of the realisations.